derekelkins/sws/README.md

 main goals.
 It has no config files, and only a few, if any, easily provided command line parameters should be necessary.
 If convenience and security conflict, I'm willing to sacrifice a little convenience for security, but only a little.
 Often such conflicts are largely resolvable.
-For example, requiring a password and using TLS improve security, but making a password or a certificate are inconvenient, so `sws` can generate these. *Currently, support for generating a certificate is removed.*
+For example, requiring a password and using TLS improve security, but making a password or a certificate are inconvenient, so `sws` can generate these.

 ### Use-case 1: Large file transfer